 As consideration for the exclusive option, we received an upfront, refundable (if Hansoh does not exercise the option) payment of \$1 million.
-Under the license, if Hansoh exercises its option, Hansoh has agreed to pay us up to an aggregate \$67.0 million upon the achievement of pre-specified milestones with respect to the Hansoh Products.
+Under the license, if Hansoh exercises its option, Hansoh has agreed to pay us up to an aggregate \$67.0 million upon the achievement of pre-specified clinical, regulatory and sales milestones with respect to the Hansoh Products.
+No such milestones have been achieved to date under this option and license agreement.
 Hansoh must also pay us royalties of a mid-single digit percentage on net sales of all Hansoh Products.
 The royalty rate is subject to customary reductions, including reductions based on generic competition to the Hansoh Products or royalties paid to any third party under a license to such third party's patent rights necessary in order to commercialize a Hansoh Product.
 The royalty term will terminate on a Hansoh Product-by-Hansoh Product and country-by-country basis on the later of (i) the expiration date of the last valid claim within the licensed patent rights covering such Hansoh Product in such country, (ii) the loss of regulatory exclusivity for such Hansoh Product in such country, and (iii) the tenth anniversary of the first commercial sale of such Hansoh Product in such country.